-Italian bass Andrea Mastroni makes his Royal Opera debut in the 2016/17 Season as Carlos V (Don Carlo).
+Italian bass Andrea Mastroni made his Royal Opera debut in 2017 as Carlos V (Don Carlo).
+In the 2017/18 Season he returns to sing Sparafucile (Rigoletto).

 Mastroni’s concert engagements include Mozart’s Requiem in Padua, Pisa, Genoa, Ravenna and Ferrara, Paisiello’s Missa Defunctorum with Riccardo Muti in Piacenza and Udine, Pergolesi’s Messa estense for the Ravenna Festival, Mozart’s Coronation Mass in Valencia, the gala concert ‘Callas sempre Callas’ in Seoul and New York and recitals of Lieder.